cjnaz/lanmonitor/README.md

 ` `
 ### Supplied plugins

 See the documentation header in each plugin for its functionality and configuration specifics.
-Not all plugins are listed here.

 - **SELinux** checks that the sestatus _Current mode:_ value matches the config file value.